pnnl/brain_ohsu/README.md

 * The second string argument indicates training/validation/test data division suffix (leave '' if not using suffix).
 * The boolean argument indicates if the training should oversample
 * The last number indicated the number of samples per cube
-* The test data is created from the first 3/5 of the cube, and validation data is created from the last 1/4 of the cube
+* The training data is created from the first 3/4 of the cube, and validation data is created from the last 1/4 of the cube
 * If 1/4 of the cube is less than the input dim, the validation data uses the last input_dim pixels of the cube

 ```